iondune/ionEngine/Documentation/modules.rst

 Overview
 --------

-`ionCore <moduleCore.html>`_ is the basis for all other modules, a set of boilerplate functions and templates.
+`ionCore <moduleCore.html>`_ is the basis for all other modules, a set of boilerplate functions, classes, and templates.

 ionFramework provides basic application structures including event listeners.